griffin-container/griffin/browser-console-tools.md

-# GRIFFIN Browser console tools
+# GRIFFIN Browser Console Tools (GBCT)

 <br>

-The GRIFFIN browser console tools help you to generate compatible cryptographic materials.
+The GRIFFIN Browser Console Tools (GBCT) help you to generate compatible cryptographic materials, key pairs for electronic signatures, shared secrets.
+To access GBCT, use the F12 key to open DevTools console in your browser.
 <br>

 ## Split long string into chunks